Greinke says he didn’t hear taunts, Astros quiet Yanks crowd

 With the seats mostly empty as the Astros tacked on runs in the last two innings against the sloppy Yankees, one fan yelled ”wake up!”
 A Bronx cheer went up when shortstop Didi Gregorius gloved an easy popup in the ninth.

-New York fans erupted after a replay review changed Edwin Encarnacion’s infield hit leading off the eighth to a groundout in Game 3.
+New York fans tossed some trash and debris onto the field Tuesday after a replay review changed Edwin Encarnacion’s infield hit leading off the eighth to a groundout.
 Houston went on to win 4-1.

 ”I went out on the field the other day, I wanted the umpires to know that it was becoming a dangerous situation,” Hinch said Thursday. ”Our guys have reported both in the bullpen and in the outfield, you could see the stuff thrown on the field.
 There’s no place for that.
 Both teams will agree.
 And it’s really hard to stop fans from doing that.
 But it’s also very dangerous.
 MLB is aware.
 We’re aware.”

-Reddick homered off Luis Severino in the second inning for a 2-0 lead.
+Reddick homered in the second inning of Game 3 for a 2-0 lead.
 Fans directed insults at him when he went to right.

 ”You throw a baseball hard enough and hit somebody in the head when they’re not looking, it could do some damage to the player, so it’s definitely disrespectful and at the same time very unsafe,” Reddick said after the game.